dlkakbs/biomed-research/README.md

    The report stage converts the run into a structured brief with methodology, evidence trace, candidate rationale, and limitations.

 7. `Peer review`
-   The evaluator approves or rejects the report.
+   The reviewer approves or rejects the report.

 8. `Submit + finalize onchain`
    If approved, the provider submits the report digest and the finalizer completes the ERC-8183 job.